Skip to main content

 Technical Analysis

-CVE-2025-8114 is a vulnerability identified in libssh, a widely used library implementing the SSH protocol, specifically affecting Red Hat Enterprise Linux 10.
-The flaw occurs during the key exchange (KEX) process, where the session ID is calculated.
-An allocation failure in the cryptographic functions involved in this calculation can lead to a NULL pointer dereference.
+CVE-2025-8114 identifies a vulnerability in libssh, a widely used library implementing the SSH protocol, specifically affecting Red Hat Enterprise Linux 10.
+The flaw arises during the key exchange (KEX) process when calculating the session ID.
+An allocation failure in the cryptographic functions can lead to a NULL pointer dereference.
 This dereference causes the SSH client or server process to crash, resulting in a denial of service (DoS) condition.
-The vulnerability requires local access with low privileges (AV:L, PR:L) and has a high attack complexity (AC:H), meaning that exploitation is not straightforward and likely requires specific conditions or knowledge.
-No user interaction is needed (UI:N), and the vulnerability does not affect confidentiality or integrity but impacts availability (A:H).
-There are no known exploits in the wild at the time of publication, and no patches have been linked yet, though Red Hat is the vendor project responsible.
-This vulnerability could disrupt SSH connectivity, which is critical for remote management and automation in enterprise environments.
+The vulnerability does not compromise confidentiality or integrity but impacts availability.
+Exploitation requires local access with low privileges and has high attack complexity, meaning an attacker must meet specific conditions to trigger the flaw.
+No user interaction is necessary, and the scope is limited to the affected system.
+Currently, there are no known exploits in the wild, and no patches have been linked yet, though Red Hat is the vendor project responsible for addressing the issue.
+The CVSS v3.1 score is 4.7, reflecting a medium severity level due to the limited impact and exploitation complexity.
+This vulnerability could disrupt SSH sessions, which are critical for secure remote management and automation in enterprise environments.

 Potential Impact